recp/defl/README.md

 - 📌 To get best performance try to compile sources directly into project instead of external linking
 - 📌 Feel free to report any bugs security issues by opening an issue
+- 📌 Any performance improvements are welcome!

 ---

-I'm using `defl` at [im](https://github.xom/recp/im) project to decode PNG IDATs.
-The main goal of the project is to allow decode IDATs without joining them.
+I'm using `defl` at [im](https://github.xom/recp/im) project to decode PNG IDATs. **The main goal of the project is** to allow decode IDATs without joining them.
 The size of IDATs may vary, for instance lot of 1byte IDAT may exist.
 So in this case a hybrid approach could be benefical to reduce memory usage while increase performance a bit.
 The hybrid approach ( joining small data and use chunks for large data ) may be provided by this project or by im or unz. **delf** also used in [unz](https://github.com/recp/unz) which is an another unzipping / compression library (WIP).

+🚨 Don't use this in production until tests are ready

 ### Design